striking-lunatics/buzzFinder/README.md

 Once postcress.app is installed you should see a small elephant icon in the upper right corner of your desktop.
 Click it, then click 'open psql'.
 Doing this will start a psql server on your computer.

 pgAdmin3 is a tool used to view your database in a table format.
-It is a convienent way to visually refrence the database.
+It is a convienent way to visually reference the database.

 In order to get the databse up and running, run the following commands in the command line.